openpvtools/pv-foss-engagement/_sources/index.rst.txt

 engagement statistics are helpful in securing development and maintenance funding.

-This website summarizes the page view analytics data provided by ReadTheDocs for several open-source software packages in the solar photovoltaics space.
+This website summarizes datasets like GitHub star count and ReadTheDocs page view analytics for several open-source software packages in the solar photovoltaics space.

 .. toctree::
    :maxdepth: 2